Sometimes, you learn from an unlikely source what you later consider an important life lesson.

 (No, not about that tall guy with a hockey mask and a machete.)

-Friday the 13th, the series is about an antique shop owner and two comrades on a quest to retrieve “cursed” antiques.
+Friday the 13th, the series is about three people on a quest to retrieve “cursed” antiques and lock them away for good.
 These antiques grant certain powers to their users, but only after being used to kill other people.
-These users, in many episodes of the series, later become victims of those items.
+In many episodes of the series, these users later become victims of those items.

 One episode features an antique jack-in-the-box that a dad gifts his young girl before his murder.
 The girl later discovers that the box, upon using it to kill someone, lets her see and communicate with her dad’s spirit.